DominikMostek/beautiful-jekyll/aboutme.md

 subtitle:
 ---

 **Dominik** is a passionate software developer with over ten years of experince in big companies and currently gaining new experience in startup [Zonky](http://zonky.cz).
 Clean and well designed code is his mantra.
 In his free time he always learns something new about programming and computer science or gives talks about what he already knows - mainly about TDD and clean code.
-He also likes traveling around the world with his girlfriend - you can read about them on our [blog](http://napricsvetem.cz) (czech only).

 Lookup my [LinkedIn](https://www.linkedin.com/in/dominikmostek/) profile to see me history.